3DStreet/3dstreet/tutorials/3DStreet-streetmix-tutorial.md

 ![image](https://user-images.githubusercontent.com/39531367/141911663-41c75c6e-6d38-4e34-915f-714b2917012d.png)

+There are a few simple ways to make this scene your own.
+In the bottom part of your screen there are various entities and areas that are available to add to your street.
+For instance, there is a

 Notes for PR:

 Since the current iteration of our technology revolves around our users ability to create street layouts in streetmix and import them into 3DStreet, it is important that we have a clear tutorial for how to navagate this inherently unintuative process.